 More recent Roombas come with sensors that you are supposed to place around your house to avoid them getting stuck.
 If you don’t put these sensors in strategic locations, then the Roomba won’t easily find its way around your home.

-• Virtual wall mode keeps your robot in the rooms your want cleaned…
+- Virtual Wall mode keeps your robot in the rooms you want cleaned…

 The Roomba sensors often depend on optical understanding to get around.
 What does that mean?
 It means that if there isn’t enough ambient light in your house, then the Roomba won’t get around easily.
 It will get stuck and switch itself off.